 Autoimmune disease usually occurs as a result of an overly active immune system that has gone out of control.
 This page looks at the common causes and symptoms of canine autoimmune diseases, as well as using natural remedies such as herbs and supplements to help dogs with such diseases.

 To understand autoimmune disease in dogs, first we should have a general understanding of what the immune system is and how it works.

-The immune system is a marvelous yet complex composition of white blood cells, antibodies, and other substances, all of which cooperate in an interdependent effort to fight off infections and reject foreign proteins.
+The immune system is a marvelous yet complex composition of white blood cells, antibodies, and other substances.
+All these substances cooperate in an interdependent effort to fight off infections and reject foreign proteins.
 It is an army patrolling and guarding the body from "invasions" by foreign substances.